-In order to qualify for free legal advice at AWARE’s clinic, applicants must need assistance with a personal matter (such as divorce, family violence, or Syariah law).
-They must have also not already engaged lawyers.
+In order to qualify for free legal advice at AWARE’s clinic, applicants must need assistance with a personal matter (such as divorce, family violence, orlaw).
+They engaged lawyers.

 The length of each session is 20 minutes, and the time and date of each clinic are determined by the matter you need advice on.
 All cases are kept strictly confidential.

-To make an appointment, you can call the AWARE hotline at 1800 777 5555.
+To make an appointment, you can call the AWARE hotline1800 777 5555.
 The hotline is open from Monday to Friday, 10am to 6pm.

 Visit the AWARE website for more information on its legal clinic.